“Why don't I just ask ChatGPT about the German market?”

 NoordSight

 Independent validation layers cross-check findings.
-Conflicts are flagged and resolved.
+Conflicts flagged and resolved.
 Consistency checks run across all intelligence dimensions.

 Actionable output